athulnaths/data-analytics-portfolio/SQL-Projects/Nike-Sales-Analysis/query_results/README.md

-Query outputs exported as CSV for analysis and validation.
+This folder contains exported SQL query results used for analysis and insights.